midnightntwrk/midnight-architecture/proposals/coip-dynamic-composability.md

 1. The caller’s ZKIR contains the expected contract type `T` — a set of circuit signatures with their parameter and return types, as compiled from the Compact source.
 2. The interpreter fetches the callee’s ZKIR from the ledger (stored on-chain at deployment time per §4.1).
 3. The interpreter extracts the callee’s actual circuit signatures from the callee’s ZKIR.
-4. The interpreter checks that the callee’s circuit signatures form a structural supertype of `T`, applying the subtyping rules of §1.3.
+4. The interpreter checks that the callee’s circuit signatures form a structural subtype of `T`, applying the subtyping rules of §1.3.
 5. If the check fails, the transaction construction fails and no proof is produced.

 There are two scenarios in which the conformance check is performed: